What Are Your Strengths and Weaknesses? Answering the Question for Job Interviews

 Are You Ready for Your Job Interview?

-The best answer for the strength and weakness question is going to vary depending on the job and the interviewee, but if you keep these tips in mind, you'll be able to formulate an answer that can impress even the pickiest employer.
+The best answer for the strength and weakness question will vary depending on the job and the interviewee, but if you keep these tips in mind, you'll be able to formulate an answer that can impress even the pickiest employer.
 Your job interview is a performance.
 You want to impress your employer without going overboard.
-They know that you've rehearsed these answers, but make sure that you always come off as sincere and thoughtful.
-Are you on the hunt for a new job?
-We're here to help.
-We can connect you with your new employer today.
-Sign up to learn more!
+They know that you've rehearsed these answers, but make sure you always come off as sincere and thoughtful.